 Thank you for being a part of this community.
 Thank you for reading.
 I hope that I can continue to encourage, support, and motivate you to achieve your life goals.
 And if I’m not, let me know how I can better do so.
 There are so many different platforms to connect with me – on Facebook, Instagram, and Twitter, but I tend to respond fastest through one of these methods:

-FB Group: The Passive Income MD Community
+FB Group: Passive Income Docs

 How has passive income helped you so far?
 I’d love to hear your stories.